Azure/mobile-services-samples/TodoOffline/iOS/Readme.md

 ## Wrapping up

 We're now adding offline support for native iOS applications, and just like we did in the managed SDK, we're making an early release available.
 We really appreciate your feedback so we can continue improving in the SDKs for Azure Mobile Services.
 As usual, please leave comments / suggestions / questions in this post, or in or [MSDN Forum](http://social.msdn.microsoft.com/Forums/windowsazure/en-US/home?forum=azuremobile).

+If you want to download the code used in this post, you can get it in the mobile services samples repository in GitHub, under https://github.com/Azure/mobile-services-samples/tree/master/TodoOffline/iOS/blog20140611.

 ## Appendix: updates to the TodoItem project to make it ready for this post